lkysow/consul-on-kubernetes-workshop/configure-connect.md

 ## Configure Connect For Our Test App
 We want to use Consul Connect for our test application.

-What's our next step?
+**📝 Exercise: What's our next step?**

 <details>
 <summary>Hint</summary>